Agora Tower is a high-rise luxury residential building in the Xinyi District of Taipei, Taiwan.

 Green features of the building

-The exterior of the building features a cascading layer of greenery with balconies on the periphery of each apartment, containing fruit trees, organic vegetable gardens, as well as aromatic and medicinal plants, which will enable the residents to grow their own produce.
+The exterior of the building features a cascading layer of greenery with balconies on the periphery of each apartment, containing fruit trees, organic vegetable gardens and aromatic and medicinal plants, which enable the residents to grow their own produce.

 The suspended open-air gardens integrate a compost system to generate organic fertilisers, a rainwater capture system to irrigate the plants, and nests for birds.
 The planting beds are covered by a layer of Bethel white granite on a honeycomb to protect the plants from excess heat.

 The building also features a photovoltaic roof located 100m above ground.
-With a surface area of 1,000m², the photovoltaic pergola will integrate electricity produced from solar rays into the electric network of the building.
+With a surface area of 1,000m², the photovoltaic pergola integrates electricity produced from solar rays into the electric network of the building.

 Key players involved with the residential project

-Taiwan Kumagai is the construction contractor for the building.
-LKP Design is the local architect for the project, while Taipei-based Enertek provided green building consulting services.
+Taiwan Kumagai was the construction contractor for the building.
+LKP Design was the local architect while Taipei-based Enertek provided green building consulting services.

-Another Taipei-based company, King Le Chang & Associates is responsible for the structural engineering works, while Sine & Associates is undertaking the mechanical, electrical and plumbing (MEP) engineering.
-Los Angeles-based Wilson & Associates is the architect for the interiors.
+Another Taipei-based company, King Le Chang & Associates, was responsible for the structural engineering works.
+Sine & Associates was responsible for the mechanical and electrical engineering and plumbing.
+Los Angeles-based Wilson & Associates was the architect for the interiors.

-SWA and Horizon & Atmosphere are the international and local landscape architects, while New L’Observatoire International and Unolai Design are the international and local lighting designers respectively.
+SWA and Horizon & Atmosphere were the international and local landscape architects, while New L’Observatoire International and Unolai Design were the international and local lighting designers respectively.